Google Adsense Privacy Policy

 The 'Webb Deep-Sky Society' encourages amateur observations of double stars and 'deep-sky' objects (star-clusters, nebulae & galaxies) and provides a forum where observers can communicate and publish the results of their work.
 Click to visit their website

 NGC 2683, near Lynx's Southern boundary with Cancer, is the brightest example of the constellation's seventeen or so galaxies which are visible through amateur telescopes.
+In long-exposure photographs, its shape is reminiscent of a classic 'disk-shaped' UFO, hence its alternative name of UFO Galaxy.
 Measuring 9' x 2' on the sky, it is a rather faint edge-on galaxy with an integrated magnitude of +9.7 and a surface brightness of +12.9.
 NGC 2683 is elongated NE-SW and some dusty features can be glimpsed through larger aperture telescopes.

 Ursa Major, the Great Bear, is a large and very well-known constellation which contains the asterism commonly called The Big Dipper (in the USA and Canada) or The Plough (in the UK and Ireland).
 Only the Southernmost section of the constellation appears on the star chart, where the stars Alula Australis (Greek lower-case symbol 'xi' UMa or Xi Ursae Majoris) and Alula Borealis (Greek lower-case symbol 'nu' UMa or Nu Ursae Majoris) are marked.
 These attractively-named stars are only 1°.6 apart in the night sky and they mark the foot of the Great Bear.
 Both stars are multiple systems, unrelated to each other.